Super Bowl 2020: Kickoff time, date, TV channel, location, how to watch

-One week remains until the NFL’s 100th season concludes with Super Bowl LIV on the first Sunday in February 2020.
-Check out all you need to know about game below including the date, location, how to watch, halftime show info and more.
+Just days remain until the NFL’s 100th season concludes with Super Bowl LIV on Sunday.
+Check out all you need to know about game below including the date, location, how to watch, halftime show info, party planning and more.

 When is Super Bowl Sunday 2020?